 3. Scale your delivery capacity

 Today’s customers also appreciate convenience — and that includes door-to-door delivery for whatever they may be craving, from pumpkin spice donuts to pizza babka, and everything in between.
-DoorDash’s 2022 Restaurant Online Ordering Trends Report finds an increase year over year in consumer habits of ordering takeout and delivery — 83% in Australia and 86% in the US and in Canada say they are ordering takeout or pickup as much or more than they did last year.
+DoorDash’s 2023 Restaurant Online Ordering Trends Report found that 82% in the US, 71% in Canada, and nearly two-thirds of consumers in Australia and New Zealand say they are ordering delivery as much or more than they did last year.

 Since delivery can introduce complexity into your bakery operations, one good option is on-demand delivery: a solution for bakery owners who may want to avoid the hassle of staffing a fleet of drivers.
 With an on-demand service, you can simply request a driver whenever you need to fulfill a delivery request, paying a simple flat fee each time.

-DoorDash On-Demand Delivery integrates with the top online ordering systems, including Square, Toast, Olo, and others.
+DoorDash Drive integrates with the top online ordering systems, including Square, Toast, Olo, and others.
 Bakeries benefit from flexibility, convenience, and cost savings while increasing their sales.

 Of course, bakeries can also explore DoorDash Marketplace to increase bakery sales while offering pickup and delivery to new customers in the neighborhood.